-In industrialized countries, electric service is provided by a government agency which is often organized under the ministry of energy or other ministerial level unit.
-In this framework, the utility fulfills a government responsibility of providing electric service, acting as an agency of the government.
+In most countries, the electric utility has been typically operated by a government agency which is often organized under a ministry of energy or other ministerial level unit.
+In this framework, the utility fulfills a government responsibility of providing utility service, acting as an agency of the government.
 Pricing decisions are often premised on social welfare or political criteria.
 Underlying cost structures are not closely related to prices.
-In fact, prices are often set using an ability to pay theory.
-Almost universally, there is an assumption that industrial and large commercial are able to pay, while household and agricultural customers are not.
+In fact, prices are often set using an "ability to pay" theory.
+Almost universally, there is an assumption that industrial and large commercial are the consumers that are able to pay, while household and agricultural customers are not able to pay.
 As a result, electric pricing tends to be a highly political process, unsupported by rational economic policy.
 As a result the operations of the electric utility may experience low levels of reliability, inability to serve total consumer demand and little or no access to local, regional or global capital markets.
 These conditions have led to a widespread effort to reform the electric sector in many developing countries.

-Electricity sector reform usually involves two major reorganizations of the industry.
+Electric sector reform usually involves two major reorganizations of the industry.
 First, the utility operations are transformed from a government agency into an enterprise format.
 This may or may not involve transferring the assets of the utility to private ownership.
-Even when a utility becomes a quasi public/private corporation remaining under government ownership, its entire operations are separated from the government structure and budget process and placed on a stand-alone enterprise basis.
+Even where the utility remains under government ownership, its entire operations are separated from the government structure and budget process and placed on a standalone enterprise basis.
 See Chapter 7.